tknnn/spider-gui/README.md

 # spider-gui
-A python spider ui use Tkinter
+A python spider ui use Tkinter (python 2.7)